-Are you a licensed medical professional interested in volunteering to help administer COVID-19 vaccines in Sonoma County?
+Are you a licensed medical professional, or non-medical, interested in volunteering for public health in Sonoma County?

 If so, please sign up through the State of California’s Disaster Healthcare Volunteers website for the Sonoma County Medical Reserve Corps (not the Sonoma Co Unit).
 Once you’re signed up, the County of Sonoma Department of Public Health will be able to contact you for assistance with the administration of COVID-19 vaccines.

 If your medical license became inactive, was retired or was voluntarily canceled within the last five years, and you would like to restore your license to help with vaccinations, visit the Medical Board of California’s website for more information.